 Employer Relations Coordinator

 Brian supports on-campus recruiting, employer relations programs, and consults with employers to develop effective and efficient recruiting strategies.
 He assists many projects of the Employer Relations team as well as provides Handshake system administration.
-Brian received his Bachelor of Arts in Communication and Culture from Clark University where he also advised students, managed employer relationships, and organized on-campus recruiting as the Associate Director of Career Development.
+Brian received his BA in Communication and Culture from Clark University where he also advised students, managed employer relationships, and organized on-campus recruiting as the Associate Director of Career Development.

 Recruiting and Marketing Assistant